tutorcruncher/morpheus/flow.md

 upstream apps can get data about sent messages:
 * aggregate data on all sent messages, delivery rates etc.
+* check how a job/"send group" is getting on
 * searchable list of sent messages
 * filtered list of messages based on `group_id` or tags (eg. invoice number)
 * cost of messages sent in a given period